leotrt/patam/README.md

 This is simple app that I'm using on a daily basis to be sure to pay my son's nanny appropriately each month.

-It's also an experiment for me, I built it to gain so skill on:
+It's also an experiment for me, I built it to gain some skills on:
 - Ionic React
 - SwiperJs
 - NgNeat's Elf state managament library in React